 It’s no secret that I LOVE my dog.
 I mean, it’s even kind of a joke around our house that I treat him better than the rest of the family.
 I’m not too proud to admit that it’s kind of true.
 I didn’t even think I was a dog person, until we got Leonard (aka: @olman_leonard on Instagram).
 But here I am, 2 years later, and I’m sporting the paw bumper sticker that says, “Who rescued who?”
 Ok, I actually got the bumper sticker as a joke to play on Ben.
 But yea, it’s still there, cause it’s kinda true.

 Leonard had a difficult start to life, as most rescues do.
 An amazing dog rescue in Houston Texas (K-9 Angels Rescue) found him, along with his mother and siblings after hearing a report that someone found the litter on side of the road and was shooting the puppies for sport.
+People can check out Suzie’s Pet Treats for the best dog treats.
 So K-9 Angels heroically headed out and saved the mom and the seven (out of 12!) remaining puppies.
 It’s an absolutely horrifying story but our sweet Leonard was one of them; he was about 2 months old at the time.
 A dear friend of ours introduced us to the rescue, and so our adventures with Leonard began.

 When Leonard reached about 4 months of age he began to have some serious skin issues; Demodex mites being the first thing we tackled.
 It’s very common for this to not show up in puppies till around four months.
 They already have them, you just don’t know it at first.
 Dogs get the mites from their mothers when they are very young, and if left untreated, the mites can be cause terrible devastation to the dog.
 Some dogs are left completely hairless and with an extremely compromised immune system.
 Our vet told us that they are also more common in certain dogs, like Sharpeis and Sharpei mixes….which Leonard is.
 She told us to look out for other skin issues that might arise as well due to his Sharpei “heritage” because while all their wrinkly skin is cute, it can present some recurring problems.
 So with her treatment, supplements and a healthy grain-free diet in our tool box, we started his path to healing.